oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | Enumerations | String              | String              | Integer                   |
 | Table Rows   | Column Name         | Column Position     | Column Position           |

-Each serialization style is applied to a data language to form the data format: "Compact JSON", "Concise JSON", "Compact XML", "Verbose CBOR", etc.  [JSON and XML Transformations](#transform) uses the terms "Friendly" for XML and JSON encodings that associate data types directly with variables and "Unfriendly" for encodings that use repeated variable names in name-value pairs.
+A data format is a serialization style applied to a data language: "Compact JSON", "Concise JSON", "Compact XML", "Verbose CBOR", etc.  [JSON and XML Transformations](#transform) uses the terms "Friendly" for XML and JSON encodings that associate data types directly with variables and "Unfriendly" for encodings that use repeated variable names in name-value pairs.
 JADN uses Compact and Verbose respectively to refer to those styles.
-(The name "Verbose" is intended to be descriptive rather than judgemental;
+The name "Verbose" is intended to be descriptive rather than judgemental;
-it is in any case less pejorative than "Unfriendly".)
+it is in any case less pejorative than "Unfriendly".

-An information model allows data to be validated and successfully round-tripped between the typical verbose JSON style and CBOR data that actually reflects the "Concise" in its name.
-Information models can be reverse-engineered from existing XML and CBOR data models, allowing incompatibilities to be identified and harmonized, enabling successful data translation.
+An information model allows designers to compare Verbose and Compact styles for readability, and allows data to be validated and successfully round-tripped between a readable JSON style and Concise-style CBOR data that lives up to its name.

+Information models can be reverse-engineered from existing data models, allowing commonalities and incompatibilities to be identified to facilitate convergence.

 ## 2.3 Information Definitions